Tales-Carvalho/node-guerra/README.md

-# node-guerra
-Guerra game built on Node.js
+# Guerra game on Node.js #

+This repository is a WIP!

+* Local run: `docker-compose up`